Spring 2017: Advanced Bioelectronics Systems (EEE 5279)

 Advanced Bioelectronics Systems is offered in Spring 2017.
 Although it is a graduate class, I encourage undergradaute students to enroll as well

-The prerequisite of Electronics II is encouraged but not necessary.
-Just email me (email@example.com).
+The prerequisite of Electronics II is encouraged.
+Just email me if you have any questions (email@example.com).

 This will be a fun class for anyone who has interest in emerging biotechnologies and would like to learn the current role of Electrical Engineerings in this interesting field.